Posts Tagged ‘blogging’

 Pat Thomson, Professor of Education at the University of Nottingham, has just launched a new blog with a batch of interesting posts.

-Of course, these represent only part of Pat Thomson’s research interests and experiences, so it will be interesting to see how the blog develops.
+Of course, these represent only part of Pat’s research interests and experiences, so it will be interesting to see how she decides to develop the blog.
 As @PatParslow suggested in a subsequent Twitter discussion, professorial blogging is all too rare.
 Yet in my experience of talking with other PhD students, professors who do blog can be enormously influential (probably far more than they realise) in legitimising blogs as platforms for research dissemination, particularly in under-represented disciplines.

 The Imagined Audience